polifonia-project/folk_ngram_analysis/README.md

     feature = "pitch_class"
     n_vals = list(range(5, 10))
 ```
-* * 1.2.2 For every tune in the corpus, occurrences of the patterns identified are counted and ranked.
-Two corpus-level tables are compiled: one containing the frequency of each pattern in each tune across the corpus; the other containing the tf-idf value of of each pattern in each tune.
-By default both tables are saved to ```<basepath>/ngrams``` in Feather (.ftr) and CSV formats, per the code block below excerpted from ```./setup_ngrams_tfidf.py```:
+* * 1.2.2 Count and rank occurrences of the patterns identified in 1.2.1 in every tune in the corpus.
+Two corpus-level tables are compiled: one containing the frequency of each pattern in each tune across the corpus; the other containing the tf-idf value of each pattern in each tune.
+By default, both tables are saved to ```<basepath>/ngrams``` in Feather (.ftr) and CSV formats, per the code block below excerpted from ```./setup_ngrams_tfidf.py```:

 ```
 ngram_corpus.save_results(outpath=basepath + "/ngrams",